 Best Places to See Fall Colors in Utah

 One wonderful thing about Salt Lake Valley is that it is surrounded by mountains and canyons.
-Most of the canyons have beautiful trees.
+Most of the canyons have beautiful trees and this is where to see fall colors in Utah!

 As the leaves start to turn color the Utah fall foliage paints a beautiful landscape of breathtaking views.